rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  I seem to always wake up there.
 *  That to me smells of a suggestion of reinforced learning,
 *  that you've woken up a couple of times,
-*  you've checked the clock, and now you have taught
+*  you've checked the clock,
-*  your brain very quickly that I always wake up
+*  and now you have taught your brain very quickly
-*  at 3.30 in the morning.
+*  that I always wake up at 3.30 in the morning.
 *  And lo and behold, what happens is that
 *  you start to do that more frequently.
 *  The more frequently it happens,
 *  the more times that you check,
 *  the stronger that memory association becomes,
 *  the more likely it is to happen.
-*  Remove the clock face from the bed room.
+*  Remove the clock face from the bed.
+*  Room.
 *  Terrific.
 *  Can we bank sleep or catch up on lost sleep?
 *  It's a great question.